Skip to Content

 • Don’t shout at your German Shepherd when he or she is suffering from separation anxiety.
 This can increase the nervousness.

-• Rework on your routine to spend some more time with your German Shepherd.
+• Rework your routine to spend some more time with your German Shepherd.

 • Don’t force your German Shepherd to cooperate and recover rapidly.
 Every dog takes his own pace to recover.

 You can train separation anxiety out of a German Shepherd.
-German Shepherd separation anxiety training consists of behavior modification techniques such as counterconditioning and desensitization, which can be supplemented with medication in the initial phases if the anxiety is severe.
+Separation anxiety training consists of behavior modification techniques such as counterconditioning and desensitization, which can be supplemented with medication in the initial phases if the anxiety is severe.

 Scientists identified four main forms of distress suffered by dogs in the study: